ytake/Laravel-FluentLogger/README.md

 ## Monolog processors

-You can add processors to the monolog handlers by adding them to the `processors` array within the `fluent.php` config.
+You can add [processors](https://seldaek.github.io/monolog/doc/01-usage.html#using-processors) to the Monolog handlers by adding them to the `processors` array within the `fluent.php` config.

 config/fluent.php:
 ```php